-My last day working for “the man” was two weeks ago.
-I am officially free.
+My last day working for “the man” was two weeks ago and I am now officially free to lead Above the Clouds Retreats in Ecuador.
 What a beautiful word—free.
 I wish I could say I am completely retired, but I still need an income stream.
 Rather than going to work every day though, I have now become my own boss as I open my guest house in Ecuador, South America.

 I have been in search of freedom since the first time I toured a 24-acre farm that was for sale in the subtropics of Ecuador back in 2002.
 It was love at first sight—lush, rolling green pastures surrounded by huge ravines, and snow-capped mountains in the distance.
 It was one of Mother Nature’s finest works of art.
 I bought that farm and I had two years of savings to tide me over until I found a way to stay for good.

 I began the journey to make an income.
 Over the next 17 years, there were dairy cows, a fruit tree plantation followed by the planting of 6,000 coffee trees and none of those projects made enough to even cover my farm hand’s salary.

 In order to finance those ventures and put food on the table, I began a double life.
 Not the scandalous kind with two husbands, but rather two countries.
 I lived six months of the year in Ecuador and six months of the year in the States where I worked as a Physical Therapist.

 As far as jobs go, it was pretty good.
 The first time someone walks after recovering from an injury or an illness is something that chokes me up every time.
 It was still a job though.
 It came with rules, bureaucracy, and a 9-5 schedule.
 It felt confining.
 It always left me thinking there had to be more.
 The other six months of the year I was experiencing one adventure after another as a machete-carrying Gringa who spoke broken Spanish.